calyxir/calyx/docs/tutorial/frontend-tut.md

 # Building a Frontend for Calyx

+> This tutorial assumes that you have already worked through the [Calyx tutorial][calyx-tut].
+You won't get very much out of it by itself!

 In the [Calyx tutorial][calyx-tut] you wrote Calyx by hand.
 That is (probably) a good way to build character, but it's no way to live.
 In practice, you want a frontend that *compiles* to Calyx.